mpotter/slate/source/index.html.md

   Here's something the QA Tester should consider.
 </pre>

-- We call the metrics you use to measure your success in addressing the problems "Key Performance Indicators (KPIs)."
-A problem might have one or more metrics.
+In Planning, you will form _assumptions_ about how the problems you've identified are best solved.
+We ask you to document how you will measure your success in solving the problems by explicitly identifying any of the quantitative or qualitative metrics you'll use.
+We call these metrics "Key Performance Indicators" (KPIs).

+Each problem you're solving must have one or more KPIs.

-- KPIs should settle debates on scope.
+The best KPIs should help settle debates on scope.
 One should be able to use the KPIs to argue in favor or against scope on the basis of its impact on the KPIs.

-- Store all the problems and KPIs in a Google Doc titled "README" that's easily discovered by all future team members.
-Work hard to ensure that the document is useful to all future team members, particularly ones who may not have developed extensive domain knowledge in the product's market.
+The best KPIs are subjective and easily understood without the need for extensive domain knowledge.
+If you do have a KPI that doesn't relate to a problem in an obvious way, take care to explain the relationship to an audience that may not have extensive knowledge of the product's market.

 ### Examples